Prostate Cancer FAQs

 With radiation, there is no urinary leakage because the muscle at the apex of the prostate is not cut or removed.
 Men who had a TURP (“’roto-rooter”) procedure or who have severe urinary urgency, such as leaking urine before they get to the toilet, may have a higher risk of urinary leakage after radiation.
 In general, urinary leakage is not common after radiation therapy.
 A highly skilled radiation oncologist, using targeted radiation, can maximize your chance of maintaining sexual function.

-Q: What effect will radiation treatments have on my ability to work & continue my normal activities?
+Q: What effect will radiation treatments have on my ability to work and continue my normal activities?

 Q: How does radiation therapy compare to cryotherapy?

-Q: What treatment methods are available at CCCB?
+Q: What treatment methods for prostate cancer are available at CCCB?

-A: At Cancer Care Centers of Brevard, we use external beam radiation therapy, including TruBeam stereotactic radiation therapy, IMRT (intensitymodulated radiation therapy), and IGRT (image-guided radiation therapy).
-We also use brachytherapy or HDR brachytherapy (permanent or temporary seed implants).
+A: At Cancer Care Centers of Brevard, we use external beam radiation therapy, including TruBeam stereotactic radiation therapy, IMRT (intensity-modulated radiation therapy), and IGRT (image-guided radiation therapy).
+We also use brachytherapy or HDR brachytherapy (permanent or temporary seed implants) to treat prostate cancer.

 Q: How can I determine if my insurance will cover the prostate cancer treatment procedure?